nakednous/proscene3_design/source.md

 <li class="fragment"> Multi-language (java + android + js) = Java-based implementation + single-threaded + No-dependencies
 <li class="fragment"> Which means it can easily be plugged into any third-party visual computing application
 <li class="fragment"> A wide scope of interactive applications
-<li class="fragment"> Simple to very complex input setups, even allowing concurrency of input events on application objects
+<li class="fragment"> Simple to very complex input setups
-<li class="fragment"> Software maintenance and extensibility, such as when adding new hardware and/or application user-defined actions
+<li class="fragment"> Software maintenance and extensibility
 <li class="fragment"> Check out the [bias wiki](https://github.com/nakednous/bias/wiki)

+N:
+* even allowing concurrency of input events on application objects
+* such as when adding new hardware and/or application user-defined callback routines

 H: